Covid-19 in the Middle East: situation report for week ending 27 June 2020

 Tests carried out: (unknown)

 There is currently little or no transmission of the virus inside Tunisia.
-The daily average of new cases has been in single figures since early May.
+The seven-day average of new cases has been in single figures every day since May 4.

 For more details see: Covid-19 in Tunisia